codewithvicent/movie-directory-app/README.md

 ## Video Tutorial

-For a step-by-step video tutorial on how to set up and use the Movie Directory App, check out our YouTube video [here](https://www.youtube.com/watch?v=aNdwG9BEmOk).
+For a step-by-step video tutorial on how to set up, build and use the Movie Directory App, check out our YouTube video [here](https://www.youtube.com/watch?v=aNdwG9BEmOk).